aasensio/SolarnetGranada/README.md

 * Scipy
 * Matplotlib

+Some routines make use of synthesis codes that I have in my repository.
+Check [this](https://github.com/aasensio/lte) and [this](https://github.com/aasensio/milne) repos.

 ## Data
 We will be using some observations during the lectures.
 You can [download](https://www.dropbox.com/sh/ukawbdb7w75g5u0/AAA1I-xwr_-mVZ_5mE50a32Na?dl=0) them before the lectures so that we can all play together with them.
 The data is in numpy binary format and also in fits format.